 RV loans routinely stretch to 15 or even 20 years, far longer than a typical auto loan.
 That extended term makes high-priced motorhomes and fifth wheels affordable on a monthly basis, but it comes with a cost most buyers underestimate.

-Common RV Loan Terms
+Common RV Loan Term Lengths

 Most lenders offer RV loan terms in these ranges: